szepeshazi/E2E-Tests-Dart-Go-Mummy-Go/README.md

 ```bash
 $ taskkill /im java.exe /f
 ```
-Or run the kill_selenium.bat file in the project root.
+Or run the kill_selenium.bat file in the project root which does the same thing.

 ### Table of Contents